Ktn-mariam/menu-management/README.md

 ## 📚 Envirnoment variables

 This project is connected to a mongodb database.
 Create a project in mongodb and host a cluster.
-Get the uri of the cluster and add it to your .env file.
+Get the connection string of the cluster and add it to your .env file.
 Here are the required variables:
 ```
 MONGO_URI=
 ```